nyetwurk/ecuxplot/README.md

 - Verify consistent acceleration patterns across runs
 - Ensure similar starting conditions (gear, throttle position)
 - Compare raw vs calculated MPH values for consistency

-### macOS Installation Issues

-**Problem**: "Application is damaged" error when trying to run ECUxPlot

-**Solution**: This is a macOS security feature that blocks unsigned applications.
-The application is likely not damaged.

-**For macOS Mojave (10.14) and earlier**:

-- Open Terminal and run: `xattr -c /Applications/ECUxPlot.app`
-- Note: This method is less effective on macOS Catalina (10.15) and later

-**For macOS Catalina (10.15) and later**:

-1. When you first try to run ECUxPlot, macOS will show a dialog saying: **"'ECUxPlot' is damaged and can't be opened.
-You should move it to the Trash."**
-2. **Important**: Click **"Cancel"** - do NOT click "Move to Trash"
-3. Go to **System Settings** → **Privacy & Security** (Note: On macOS Monterey and earlier, this is **System Preferences** → **Security & Privacy**)
-4. Scroll down to the bottom of the page
-5. Look for a message about ECUxPlot being blocked
-6. Click **"Allow Anyway"** or **"Open Anyway"**
-7. If you don't see the message, run `xattr -c /Applications/ECUxPlot.app` then try running the application again and then check Privacy & Security settings

-**Note**: After clicking "Cancel", macOS will show a message telling you that running the app was refused.
-You can then go to Privacy & Security settings to override this restriction.

 ### FATS (For the Advancement of the S4)